-Non-human identities
+Non-human identities and AI agents

 Okta Identity Security Posture Management (ISPM) helps secure both human and non-human identities (NHI) in your org.
+It also provides you with visibility on the AI agents that users create.
+See Discover shadow AI agents using OAuth grants.

 Typically, human identities are associated with employee accounts.
 NHI can include service accounts, API keys, tokens, users with access to API keys and tokens, AI agents, and more.
 These identities are interconnected in complex ways.
-Human identities serve as the foundation and control point for NHI, while NHI extend and amplify human capabilities across cloud platforms.
+Human identities serve as the foundation and control point for NHI, while NHIs extend and amplify human capabilities across cloud platforms.

 For example, when an employee leaves a company, their account (human identity) gets deactivated.
 However, it's challenging to identify their associated service accounts, API keys, automation scripts, and machine identities that often have elevated access.
 These factors make NHIs a potential target for malicious actors.